Poset edge densities, nearly reduced words, and barely set-valued tableaux: Macdonald and Fomin-Kirillov type formulas

 \section{Macdonald and Fomin-Kirillov type formulas}

-This section presents a conjecture, Conjecture~\ref{conj:mainone} below, inspired both by Corollary~\ref{motivating-corollary} and by a remarkable formula of Fomin and Kirillov \cite{Fomin.Kirillov97} which we recall now.
+This section presents a conjecture, Conjecture~\ref{conj:mainone} below, inspired both by Corollary~\ref{motivating-corollary} and by an elegant formula of Fomin and Kirillov \cite{Fomin.Kirillov97} which we recall now.
 Let $w_0:=n(n-1) \cdots 21$ be the longest element of $\symm_n$, which is the dominant permutation of the staircase shape $\delta_n$, having $\ell(w_0)=N:=\binom{n}{2}$.

 \begin{Theorem}[{\cite[Theorem~1.1]{Fomin.Kirillov97}}] where the sum runs over all $(\sigma_{i_1}, \sigma_{i_2}, \ldots ,\sigma_{i_N})$ in $\Red(w_0)$. \end{Theorem}